-- Identify warning signs of someone who may be experiencing a severe mental health breakdown. - Demonstrate what actions are helpful to approach a friend, family member, or partner, who needs help. - Differentiate the differences between what a friend can do and what can only be done by a mental health professional.
+- Identify warning signs of someone who may be experiencing a severe mental health breakdown. - Demonstrate what actions are helpful to approach a friend, family member, or partner, who needs help. - Learn what actions are helpful for a friend who has suicidal thoughts.